Browsing Tag

 Greetings!

-Several years into this process, a friend of my grandfather’s who was the president of a bank in a nearby town, heard what had happened & called him.
+Several years into this process, a friend of my grandfather’s who was the president of a bank in a nearby town, heard what had happened and called him.
 He asked, “Why didn’t you come to me?
 I would have covered all your loans!”
 Why did he not?
 He gave up on himself.
 When change happens, we assume that it’s bad.
 That the change is coming against us or that we are being punished for some imagined, known or unknown past mistake or sin.
 For my grandfather, it was a sign or proof of failure.
-He was humiliated by it & felt he must deserve it & so he stopped asking for help, even from his friends.
+He was humiliated by it and felt he must deserve it and so he stopped asking for help, even from his friends.

 Lesson #1: When faced with the prospect of overwhelming change, don’t give up on yourself.